-The Scientific Committee is co-ordinated by Silvia Misiti, Director of IBSA Foundation for Scientific Research and made up of Andrea Alimonti, Professor at the Faculty of Biomedical Sciences, University of the Italian Switzerland and Director of the Molecular Oncology Laboratory of the IOR – Institute of Oncology Research – of the Italian Switzerland; Bruno Imthurn, Full Professor and Chairman, Department of Reproductive Endocrinology, University Hospital Zurich, Switzerland; Antonio Musarò, Professor at the Department of Forensic Anatomical Histological Sciences and of the locomotor apparatus.
-Section of Medical Histology and Embryology – Sapienza University of Rome and Domenico Salvatore, Professor in Endocrinology, Faculty of Medicine and Surgery – University of Naples “Federico II”.
+The Scientific Committee is made up of Andrea Alimonti, Professor at the Faculty of Biomedical Sciences, University of the Italian Switzerland and Medical Director of the Molecular Oncology Laboratory of the IOR – Institute of Oncology Research – of the Italian Switzerland; Bruno Imthurn, Full Professor and Chairman, Department of Reproductive Endocrinology, University Hospital Zurich, Switzerland; Antonio Musarò, Associate Professor in Histology, Embryology and Biotechnology, Neuromuscular Research Group and Tissue Engineering – Sapienza University of Rome and Domenico Salvatore, Associate Professor in Endocrinology, Faculty of Medicine and Surgery – University of Naples “Federico II”.

 Director of IBSA Foundation

 Silvia Misiti, MD PhD, from 2001 Assistant Professor in Endocrinology at Sapienza University of Rome, Italy.